Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 36. Pull Pinata Garland

-You'll find a photo of the garland and the directions for making these pull pinatas at LOVE + CUPCAKES.
-I think they look really beautiful all bunched together like this.
+You'll find a photo of the pinatas and the directions for making them at Parents.
+I think they look really beautiful.

 Such cute little pinatas made using cone cups.
-Find the directions for this charming craft at ONE charming PARTY.
+Find the directions for this charming craft at Jodi Michelle.

 39. Chili Pepper Party Pom